openebs-archive/openebs-docs/docs/jivaguide.md

 <li>
 <h3>Percona Application</h3>
 <br>
 Once the storage class is created, provision the volumes using the standard PVC interface.
-In the following example, the `StorageClass` openebs-jiva-gpd-3repl is specified in the `PersistentVolumeClaim` specification.
+In the following example, the `StorageClass` is default Jiva StorageClass (reffered as `openebs-jiva-default`) specified in the `PersistentVolumeClaim` specification.
 The raw file of this example spec can be download from <a href="https://raw.githubusercontent.com/openebs/openebs/master/k8s/demo/percona/percona-openebs-deployment.yaml"> here</a> or use the following spec.

 - Percona Example